the Babylonian Zodiac

 Anuma Anu Enlil

 The text is composed of 68-70 astrological tablets, which include anywhere from 6,500 to 7,000 specific astrological predictions.
-One of the main purposes of keeping such thorough astronomical-astrological records was to predict the state of the king and the nation, although natal and predictive astrology was performed for the common man, despite what some have claimed.
+One of the main purposes of keeping such thorough astronomical-astrological records was to predict the state of the king and the nation, although natal and predictive astrology were performed for common folk too, despite what some have claimed.

-Many believe copies of the tablets made their way to India via trade routes between 400 and 300 BCE.
-This accounts for why the zodiac of Vedic astrology is almost identical to the Babylonian Zodiac.
+Many believe copies of the Babylonian astronomical tablets made their way to India via trade routes between 400 and 300 BCE, which is likely why the zodiac of Vedic astrology is almost identical to the Babylonian Zodiac.

 It’s interesting to note that EAE places primary importance on the movements of the Moon, followed by the Sun.
 Eclipses and weather patterns also affected astrological predictions.
 It might come as a surprise, but the movements of the other planets were tertiary.
 In fact, only the last 20 tablets concern the planets and stars.